jieluyan/AIGCRS-AMP30/README.md

-Following the step 1 to 3, the AIGCRS-AMP30 can be installed.
+Following the step 1 to 3, AIGCRS-AMP30 can be installed.

 With the step 4, novel AMP canidate sequences can be generated.
 With the step 5, AMP probability score can be predicted.